 |Click For Best Price|

-- How To Choose The Best Epiphone Les Paul
+- How to Choose The Right Les Paul For You

-Out Top Pick award went to the Epiphone Les Paul Standard ‘60s.
+Our Top Pick went to the Epiphone Les Paul Standard ’60s.
 It captures the essence of what many consider to be the best era for the Les Paul.
 All of the available color options look fantastic, and it sounds phenomenal.

-If you’re looking to spend a little less, our Best Budget winner, the Epiphone Les Paul Special represents incredible value.
-For not a lot of money, you get a real Les Paul than not only looks the part, but sounds great, too.
+If you’re looking to spend a little less, our Best Budget winner, the Epiphone Les Paul Special, offers incredible value.
+For not a lot of money, you get a real Les Paul that not only looks the part, but sounds great, too.

 Awesome looks, huge tones, and professional level performance.